meltuhamy/equations-game/README.md

 New!
 Debugging
 ==============
 1. Make sure you have all the requirements (see steps above).
-Chrome is required (or Safari).
+Cqhrome is required (or Safari).
 Note node-inspector must be in your path/aliases.

 2. Open two terminal windows, navigate to the project directory.
   - On terminal window 1, type: 'cake debug'.
 This will compile everything and start the server for debugging.